Symptoms of Heart Failure in Women

 Heart attacks are common in older adults, although they can happen at any age.
 Knowing this, it’s essential to know that heart attacks usually strike women later than they do men, typically around the age of 70.

-However, coronary artery dissection (CAD), which was mentioned above, can trigger heart attacks in women after the age of 55 with symptoms like the ones mentioned above often happening weeks before the actual attack.
+However, coronary artery dissection (CAD), which was mentioned above, can trigger heart attacks in women after the age of 55 with symptoms like the ones mentioned above often happening weeks before the actual heart attack.
 In fact, CAD is responsible for almost half of the heart attacks that occur in women of a younger age.

 Final Notes